AMES Type 85: Changing concepts

 By 1956, the installation of the Type 80s to the existing ROTOR network was going well.
 Attention was turning to replace these sites with anti-jamming radars like Blue Riband and MEW.
 However, this was also a time of intense debate within the Air Ministry about the entire nature of air defence.

-ROTOR was designed based on the concept of damage limitation.
+ROTOR was based on the concept of damage limitation.
 No defensive system is perfect, and some enemy aircraft would get through.
 If they were carrying conventional weapons, or even early atomic bombs, the damage being caused would be survivable.
 The goal of ROTOR was to limit damage to the UK while RAF Bomber Command was destroying the USSR's ability to launch additional attacks.

 The introduction of the hydrogen bomb seriously upset this concept.
 Now even a small number of aircraft making it past the defence would wreak catastrophic damage on the country.
 Damage limitation was no longer a useful concept; if nuclear war came it was likely the UK would be destroyed.
 In this new environment, deterrence became the only possible form of defence.

 Thus, from as early as 1954 the strategic thinking came to look at air defences primarily as a way to protect the V bomber force, ensuring it would have enough time to get airborne.
 For this role, there was no need for the whole-country coverage of ROTOR.
 Instead, only the Midlands area where the V bombers were based needed protection.
 As a result of this change in emphasis, several ROTOR sites were removed and the number of interceptor aircraft was repeatedly cut back.

 By 1956 even this "defence of the deterrent" concept was being debated.
 As one could not expect to stop every attacker, and any one of those would destroy some portion of the V-force, the only way to ensure the V-force survived in sufficient numbers to present a credible deterrent was to launch every available bomber whenever a serious threat appeared.
 If this was the case, any defensive systems would be protecting empty airfields and unflyable aircraft.
 While the need for early warning of the attack still required a powerful radar, requirements for anything beyond that, the interceptors and missiles, was questionable.
 Debate on the topic raged from 1956.